Telangiectasia. These are permanently dilated capillaries, not ‘broken capillaries’ as so often thought.

 Actinic keratosis.
 Areas of sun-damaged skin found predominately on sun-exposed parts of the body.

-If you are in any doubt remember that Dr Brooks is always happy to see you for a free of charge initial consultation where she can advise if diathermy or cryotherapy would be effective or discuss any other treatment options and prices.
+If you are in any doubt remember that Dr Brooks is always happy to see you for a complimentary consultation where she can advise the appropriate treatment options and prices.